-Many private, non-profit initiatives and a lot of volunteers are active in the cultural field: according to the 2nd Volunteering Report (2015), more than 432 000 volunteers are actively engaged in cultural associations where they work at least about 1.8 million hours per week.
+Many private, non-profit initiatives and a lot of volunteers are active in the cultural field: according to the 3rd Volunteering Report (2019), more than 432 000 volunteers are actively engaged in cultural associations where they work at least about 1.8 million hours per week.
 Thus, the voluntary cultural sector is the second largest (ranking after sports) in terms of both the number of volunteers as well as working hours per week.
+Since 2019, the platform freiwilligenweb is active to promote volunteer work and networking.

 Important players to promote culture and the arts are private corporations like foundations commercial enterprises, insurances or banks, e.g. Erste Bank, that sponsor art and culture on a significant scale.
 Since 2016, cultural sponsoring is tax deductible.